Hellenic College Holy Cross Greek Orthodox School of Theology: 21st century

 In the spring of 2019, the college was warned by the state of Massachusetts and its accreditor of financial problems.
 This led to college announcing measures to ameliorate financial difficulties, and the resignation of the institution's then president, Christopher Metropulos.
 By late 2019 and early 2020, Hellenic College Holy Cross was put on probation by the NECHE, and considered at risk of losing its accreditation.
 The college was removed from probation in March 2021, with the NECHE finding progress in relevant areas.

 Organization and administration

-Demetrios S. Katos is the current president of HCHC.
-The institution is also administered by a Board of Trustees.
+Michael Lambakis is the current president of HCHC.
+The institution is also administered by a board of trustees.
 The chairman of the institution's Board of Trustees is Archbishop Elpidophoros of America.

 Academics

 Degrees

 Hellenic College offers programs leading to the Bachelor of Arts degree.

 Holy Cross Greek Orthodox School of Theology offers graduate programs of study leading to the degrees of Master of Divinity (M.Div), Master of Theological Studies (M.T.S.), and Master of Theology (Th.M).